cdktf/cdktf-provider-aws/docs/dataAwsMskconnectWorkerConfiguration.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.57.0/docs/data-sources/mskconnect_worker_configuration#id DataAwsMskconnectWorkerConfiguration#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.58.0/docs/data-sources/mskconnect_worker_configuration#id DataAwsMskconnectWorkerConfiguration#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-aws.dataAwsMskconnectWorkerConfiguration.DataAwsMskconnectWorkerConfiguration.Initializer.parameter.tags"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.58.0/docs/data-sources/mskconnect_worker_configuration#tags DataAwsMskconnectWorkerConfiguration#tags}.

 ---